szilard/benchm-dplyr-dt/README.md

 this has apparently to do with radix sort and binary search joining (data.table) being faster than hash-table based joins (dplyr) [as described here](https://gist.github.com/arunsrinivasan/db6e1ce05227f120a2c9), but some of it is likely to be improved as [Hadley said here](https://twitter.com/hadleywickham/status/527162872200065025).

-- Defining a new column in data.table (or dplyr with the data.table backend) is slower.
-I pointed out this to data.table developers Matt and Arun and [this can be fixed](https://github.com/Rdatatable/data.table/issues/921).
-The extra slowdown in creating a new column with dplyr with data.table source (vs plain data.table) [can also be fixed](https://github.com/hadley/dplyr/issues/614).
+- ~~Defining a new column in data.table (or dplyr with the data.table backend) is slower.
+I pointed out this to data.table developers Matt and Arun and [this can be fixed](https://github.com/Rdatatable/data.table/issues/921).~~ The extra slowdown in creating a new column with dplyr with data.table source (vs plain data.table) [can also be fixed](https://github.com/hadley/dplyr/issues/614).

 ##### More info:

-I'm going to give a short 15-min talk at the [next LA R meetup](http://datascience.la/la-r-meetup-november-11-highlights-from-the-user-2014-conference-part-2/) about dplyr, and I'll talk about these results as well, [slides here](https://speakerdeck.com/datasciencela/szilard-pafka-dplyr-plus-basic-benchmark-la-r-meetup-nov-2014).
+~~I'm going to give~~ I gave a short 15-min talk at the [next LA R meetup](http://datascience.la/la-r-meetup-november-11-highlights-from-the-user-2014-conference-part-2/) about dplyr, and ~~I'll talk~~ I talked about these results as well, [slides here](https://speakerdeck.com/datasciencela/szilard-pafka-dplyr-plus-basic-benchmark-la-r-meetup-nov-2014).

 There are several other benchmarks, for example Matt's [benchmark of group-by](https://github.com/Rdatatable/data.table/wiki/Benchmarks-%3A-Grouping), or Brodie Gaslam's